mrdankuta/ign-kube-tf/README.md

 ## Step 8: Configure Monitoring and Observability of the IgnApp

-- Install a Prometheus Exporter to fetch data from the `ignapp`, translate the data to Prometheus Metrics, and expose the `/metrics` endpoint.

-- Create a service for connecting to the exporter
-- Configure ServiceMonitor so Prometheus can discover the app
+- Using Helm, we will install `Prometheus BlackBox Exporter` to fetch data from the `ignapp` endpoint, translate the data to Prometheus Metrics, and expose the `/metrics` endpoint.
+The Helm chart will also Create a service for connecting to the exporter, and Configure ServiceMonitor with the `values` we pass to it so Prometheus can discover the exporter.